Your resume must position you for the role you want.

 At Scientech Resumes, every client who hires us receives lifetime email access, even after our engagement ends.
 All client projects include a 3-month check-in to discuss your job search progress.
 We make every effort, within reason, to make your investment work for you.

 #5: Be careful of third-party reviews.

-Some resume writing services boast dozens to hundreds of 5-star reviews on Google, TrustPilot, and other third-party platforms.
-Sounds impressive, right?
-Don't take these at face value.
-Dig deeper and look at when the company started collecting reviews, the frequency of reviews, and how they are written.
+There are resume writing services with hundreds of 5-star reviews on Google, TrustPilot, and other third-party platforms.
+On its face, this may seem impressive, but it's important to look carefully at when the company started collecting reviews and the frequency of when they were written.

 Be skeptical of the Top 10 Resume Writers or similar lists.